peartreegames/topiary/docs/syntax.md

 # topi run file.topi // START will run in the above example
 ```

-Be careful though, if you include other files the "first" bough will be the first in the other file.
+Be careful, if you include other files the "first" bough will be the first in the other file.

 ### Nesting